danrabayda/StarScream/README.md

-# Starscream: An Approach to Classifying Unlabeled Time-Series Audio Data
+# Project STARSCREAM: An Approach to Classifying Unlabeled Time-Series Audio Data

 An encoding CNN is used to cluster segments of time-series audio and classify them either automatically or by human-in-the-machine interactive exploration.